Our Estate Administration Attorneys in Lexington & Northern Kentucky Help You Manage Your Loved Ones Assets

 Most of us experience extraordinary grief and pain at the loss of a loved one.
 However, it is often the surviving spouse, adult child, or sibling of the decedent who is tasked with the probate of a will or an estate's administration.

 Estate administration refers to the overall process by which a person's estate is administered after his or her death until all debts are paid, and properties are distributed to the designated heirs and beneficiaries.
-At Elder Law Lexington, we understand that administering an estate after a loved one passes can be stressful and challenging for many people.
+At Elder Law Lawyers, we understand that administering an estate after a loved one passes can be stressful and challenging for many people.
 Our attorneys can provide you with the help to lift that burden from your shoulders to the extent that you so desire.
 Typically, this is paid for by the estate and not by the person we are assisting.

 We are By Your Side Through Every Step of Your Probate Process

 When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration, where the assets of the deceased are managed and distributed.
 Think of estate administration as a play-by-play process that is completed according to the probate court's guidelines.
 Probate does not apply only in cases where the decedent left a will.
 An estate must be administered whether there is a will or not.